Salah856/AWS_WhitePapers_Summary/Wordpress_Best_Practices.md

 For instructions to enable VPC peering, refer to Set up Amazon VPC peering to work with AWS resources outside of Amazon Lightsail.

+### Bytecode caching

+Each time a PHP script is run, it gets parsed and compiled.
+By using a PHP bytecode cache, the output of the PHP compilation is stored in RAM so that the same script doesn’t have to be compiled again and again.

+This reduces the overhead related to executing PHP scripts, resulting in better performance and lower CPU requirements.

+A bytecode cache can be installed on any Lightsail instance that hosts WordPress and can greatly reduce its load.

+For PHP 5.5 and later, AWS recommends the use of OPcache, a bundled extension with that PHP version.

+Note that OPcache is enabled by default in the Bitnami WordPress Lightsail template, so no further action is required.

 ### Reference